-Suspension and Expulsion Rate- PRES had a suspension rate of less than 1% in 2020-2021 and 0% in 2021-2022.
+Suspension and Expulsion Rate- PRES had a suspension rate of 1% in the 2022-23 school year.

 PRES believes that its small class sizes (less than 20-1) have a positive impact on the school climate.
 Office staff, teachers, and administrative assistants know the students, siblings, and their families creating what is often referred to as a family atmosphere.
-School rules are published and the Rattler S.T.R.O.N.G. mantra reminds students to practice traits of a quality character.
+School rules are published, and the Rattler S.T.R.O.N.G. mantra reminds students to practice traits of a quality character.
 (S-strive for excellence.
 T - treat others kindly.
 R - responsible.
 O - on task.
-N - noble.
+N - Noble.
 G - good judgment).